-Today’s story begins in the middle of my kickboxing class.
+Today’s story begins in the middle of a spin class.
 The point in time where you feel like giving up the most.

 Because the middle is always the hardest.
-Whether it be the middle of a semester, the middle of a week, or the middle of a dentist appointment.
-Ugh!
+Whether it be the middle of a semester, the middle of a week, or the middle of a pandemic.

-It was thirty minutes into class, and we had just finished a really tough round.
-I wanted to celebrate how far we’d come, so I began clapping and cheering.
+It was thirty minutes into class, and we had finished a tough uphill climb.
+I wanted to celebrate how far we had come, so I began clapping and cheering.

 Despite my excitement, my instructor gave me a curious look and said: “Why are you clapping Andrea?
 We are far from being done.”

 She was right.
 We still had a significant amount of time left in our workout.
 But I wasn’t clapping because we were finished.
 I was clapping because we had hit the wall and survived.
-I was clapping to energize!
+I was clapping to energize.

 A cheering strategy that I often use in my own classroom.
 Students are geared up at the start of the semester and pumped up at the end.
 It’s in the middle that their commitment starts to falter.

 This is when I clap wholeheartedly simply because students show up to class.
+Both in person and online.
 A fun gesture underscoring how much I value their commitment to education.
 And they love it!

-Today I am reminded how small gestures energize big time in the midst of a challenge.
+This year I am reminded how small gestures energize big time.
 Be it a high five.
 A wide smile.
 A kind word.
-Or calling students by name.
+Or calling a student by name.

 Because beginnings have their own ticker parades.
 And endings take care of themselves.